eclipse-langium/langium-website/content/docs/getting-started.md

 Greeting: 'Hello' person=[Person] '!';
 ```

 Like the previous rule, the `Greeting` starts with a keyword.
 With the `person` assignment we introduce the _cross reference_, indicated by the brackets `[]`.
 A cross reference will allow your grammar to reference other elements that are contained in your file or workspace.
-By default, Langium will try to resolve this cross reference by parsing an `ID` and looking for a `Person` whose `name` property matches the parsed `ID`.
+By default, Langium will try to resolve this cross reference by parsing the terminal that is associated with its `name` property.
+In this case, we are looking for a `Person` whose `name` property matches the parsed `ID`.

 That finishes the short introduction to Langium!
 Feel free to play around with the grammar and use `npm run langium:generate` to regenerate the generated TypeScript files.
 You can continue with the [tutorials](../tutorials) or take a closer look at the [grammar](../grammar-language) documentation.